 Hostels in Vienna

 In Vienna, private accommodation costs a lot.
-When wanting to save some money, you’ll better off with a hostel bed.
+When wanting to save some money, you’ll be better off with a hostel bed.
 You can expect to pay between $21 – $30 USD per night, though rates can be lower in some of Vienna’s cheaper hostels.
-Although you may not have much privacy, hostels are great for solo travelers who want to meet other like-minded visitors.
+Although you may not have much privacy, hostels are great for solo travellers who want to meet other like-minded visitors.

 If you’re not sure whether hostel life is for you, consider what is important to you on a holiday.
 Is it being able to enjoy luxuries like baths or room service?
 Or is it about exploring all the must-see attractions?
 If it’s the latter, then hostels are definitely worth trying!

 There are numerous great hostels in Vienna.
 Comfy, homely and high in quality, there will be the right one for you!
-Check out or top three:

 Airbnbs in Vienna